hargoniX/master/thesis/thesis.typ

 #link("https://github.com/hargoniX/chako-lean/commit/e2c8eeff6c359061caf185f911d233635270e99b", [e2c8eef]), Nunchaku at commit
 #link("https://github.com/nunchaku-inria/nunchaku/commit/fc0a916451eae2c333ccbcd9d6716418bb2f4fb0", [fc0a916])
 with the backend solvers cvc5 at commit #link("https://github.com/cvc5/cvc5/commit/724682fa53aae3d870377065bbe3bed37ae9697c", [724682fa5]), Kodkod from Isabelle
 2025, and SMBC at commit #link("https://github.com/c-cube/smbc/commit/930278367b0a4a46eb0378455fe78dc99fc3133e", [9302783]).
+I did not use Paradox because getting the latest version to compile on a modern system turned out to require a non-trivial amount of effort.
 All problems were run with Chako's default wall time limit of ten seconds, one-by-one in sequence with access to all cores.

 #figure(
   sound_table,